"We Can't Communicate"By Dr. Margaret Paul

 So what partners often mean when they say, "We can't communicate," is "I want to control my partner and he or she won't listen."

 Think about the last time you tried to communicate with your partner.
 Now, be honest with yourself - why did you want to communicate?

-The chances are that, if you wanted to communicate about an interesting or funny situation that happened to you, or about your own learning and growth -with no agenda for your partner to change, your partner was more than willing to listen.
+The chances are that, if you wanted to communicate about an interesting or funny situation that happened to you, or about your own learning and growth - with no agenda for your partner to change, your partner was more than willing to listen.
 But, if you wanted to communicate about your feelings of unhappiness about something your partner did or was doing, he or she may not have been so receptive.
-Or, your partner might have tuned you out, if you were being a victim and complaining about someone or a situation, and wanting sympathy rather than real help.
+Or, if you were being a victim and complaining about someone or a situation, and wanting sympathy rather than real help, your partner might have tuned you out.

 Too often, communicating your "feelings" is a way of making your partner responsible for your feelings.
 He or she has to change for you to feel okay, or do something to take responsibility for your feelings.
 When this is the case, your partner might be less than enthusiastic about communicating, because his or her experience is that you are using your feelings as a form of blame and control.
 No one likes to be at the other end of that.